-Listing content Copyright 2018 Vancouver Island Real Estate Board.
+Listing content Copyright 2022 Vancouver Island Real Estate Board.
 The above information is from sources deemed reliable, but should not be relied upon without independent verification.

 Just north of Parksville, Qualicum Beach is centrally located on the east coast of Vancouver Island.
-Largely a retirement community, tourism also plays a factor in the local economy with a number of small resorts in the area with rental cottages dotting the the shores.
+Largely a retirement community, tourism also plays a factor in the local economy with a number of small resorts in the area with rental cottages dotting the shores.
 Downtown Qualicum Beach is a charming village featuring primarily locally-owned and operated boutique shops and restaurants, offering visitors a truly west-coast experience.

 From Grade 8-12, students will attend Kwalikum Secondary School.

-Qualicum Beach is home to three golf courses with well-known Morningstar Golf Course just minutes south of town, and Arrowsmith, a scenic executive course just a few minutes north.
-Strolling along the sandy beach, kayaking, paddle boarding and swimming are a few activities commonly enjoyed by locals.
+Qualicum Beach is home to three golf courses with the well-known Morningstar Golf Course just minutes south of town, and Arrowsmith, a scenic executive course just a few minutes north.
+Strolling along the sandy beach, kayaking, paddle boarding, and swimming are a few activities commonly enjoyed by locals.
 The Ravensong Aquatic provides year-round swimming options while the Oceanside Place arena hosts both organized hockey leagues and casual public skating.
 French Creek Marina provides convenient access for boating, sailing, and fishing, and nearby Little Qualicum Falls Provincial Park provides a great place for a hike or a quick swim.
 For the more adventurous, the Horne Lake Caves Provincial Park offers an exciting day of underground exploration.
-Alternatively, for something a bit more relaxed, Qualicum Beach has been said to have some of North America’s best bird watching opportunities.
+Alternatively, for something a bit more relaxed, Qualicum Beach has been said to have some of North America’s best bird-watching opportunities.